U.S. Marines Awarded Male and Female Athlete of the Year

 |0

-This work, U.S. Marines Awarded Male and Female Athlete of the Year, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Marines Awarded Male and Female Athlete of the Year, by Cpl Noah Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.